Generic Name: rosiglitazone (row zi GLI ta zone)

 Women may be more likely than men to have bone fractures in the upper arm, hand, or foot while taking rosiglitazone.
 Talk with your doctor if you are concerned about this possibility.

-FDA pregnancy category C. It is not known whether rosiglitazone will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether rosiglitazone will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.